Coronavirus updates: Stocks plunge worldwide, infections rise globally | DW | 09.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-10:37 German economy minister says companies hit by coronavirus will receive the help they need.
+10:37 German Economy Minister Peter Altmaier said companies hit by coronavirus will receive the help they need.
+The government will "not allow the virus to infect the German economy," Altmaier said on the sidelines of a German-Greek business event in Berlin.

-10:33 Paris police authorities have said that the Paris Saint-Germain versus Borussia Dortmund soccer match will take place behind closed doors.
+10:33 The Paris police authority has said the Paris Saint-Germain versus Borussia Dortmund Champions League soccer match will take place behind closed doors due to concerns over the coronavirus outbreak.

 10:28 A Disneyland Paris maintenance worker tested positive for coronavirus over the weekend, a spokesman said, adding that the worker has not been in contact with visitors but that the theme park is checking on staff who have been in contact with the worker.
 Disneyland Paris remains open.